|UNO Student Health Insurance

 Do I have to use the student health service at my school?
 What do I do if I am ill or in an accident?

-New federal regulations allow a student to go anywhere for their care.
+Federal regulations allow a student to go anywhere for their care.
 We do recommend using Student Health Services for regular and routine care.
 The student health service at UNO is designed to provide health care services to the student at little or no cost to and thus reserves insurance cost allowances for emergencies and specialist care and procedures.
 In addition it is convenient and often students are seen quicker than if they were to call a private physician.
-Just call 280-6387 to make an appointment; we also have walk-in hours.
-IELP students may use UNO Student Health Services too.
+Just call 280-6387 to make an appointment.
+IELP students may use UNO Student Health Services.

 If the clinic is closed, or on weekends or holidays for example, urgent care centers are our recommended alternative if it’s not an emergency.
 If it is an emergency, then go straight to the emergency room.